 You've mentioned this version once or twice on these forums.
 When is its release planned?
 What new features and/or device support will it bring?

-RE: Replicant 4.2 - Added by Paul Kocialkowski over 6 years ago
+RE: Replicant 4.2 - Added by Paul Kocialkowski about 7 years ago

 So far, I've only tested to build CyanogenMod without the blobs for the Nexus S, modified some components to make it work the Android software EGL implementation, and tried mesa both with softpipe and llvmpipe.
 While performances with the Android EGL are not as good as they were with ICS (it's even slower), they are considerably better than what comes out of mesa: softpipe returns something like a frame every 3 or 4 seconds while llvmpipe is better but not anywhere close to the Android EGL software, so we'll probably stick to it for 4.2, making old phones even slower and hopefully, we'll be able to use mesa DRM with some exynos devices.
 There isn't much we can do about the "old" devices like Galaxy S and Nexus S. Maybe it'd be better to maintain 4.0 for these.
 We'll have to see.